The WEIRDest People in the World: Summary

 The first part, "The Evolution of Societies and Psychologies", describes WEIRD (Western, Educated, Industrialized, Rich and Democratic) populations "in broad strokes", according to reviewer Pauline Grosjean.
 Henrich discusses the research of Richard Nisbett suggesting that people in WEIRD cultures think reductively with a focus on personal attributes and intentions, while Asians think holistically with a focus on relationships and situations.
 Non-Westerners will emphasize family connections and allegiances.
 Henrich also presents a large body of evidence that WEIRD people are more trusting of strangers and more likely to give blood than most humans.
 Westerners, according to reviewer Judith Shulevitz, "identify more as members of voluntary social groups—dentists, artists, Republicans, Democrats, supporters of a Green Party—than of extended clans."

 The second part of the book, "The Origins of WEIRD People", provides a comparative political account of how societies have used religion to scale up from families to states.
 More specifically, the author draws on an array of qualitative and quantitative evidence to argue that religious beliefs, impersonal markets, urbanization and competition among voluntary associations like guilds, charter towns, universities and religious orders shifted people's psychology and social lives.
 Uniquely, the author both discusses how present-day institutions shape psychology and seats these processes in an account of the past.

 The third section, "New Institutions, New Psychologies", is about how the Catholic Church and its offshoot, Protestantism, shaped early institutions and psychology, paving the way (in the view of the author) for modern institutions.
-While accounts of modern history frequently argue that the Protestant Reformation created individualism and a belief in rule of law, Henrich argues that edicts by the Church that he calls the "Marriage and Family Program" (MFP) reduced clannishness, making Western Europeans more analytic and individualistic, leading to various intermediating institutions and trust in abstract rules; thus, as Henrich argues in the fourth section, "Birthing the Modern World", the Marriage and Family Program opened the doors for the Reformation, with Protestantism being simply a "booster shot" (in the author's words) for a process the Catholic Church set in motion.
+While accounts of modern history frequently argue that the Protestant Reformation created individualism and a belief in rule of law, Henrich argues that edicts by the Church that he calls the "Marriage and Family Program" (MFP) reduced clannishness, making Western Europeans more analytic and individualistic, leading to various intermediating institutions and trust in abstract rules.

-Henrich has been described as espousing "macro-cultural relativism" with the book.
+In the final section, "Birthing the Modern World," Henrich specifically challenges the "rationalist" view that modern Western institutions resulted from reason triumphing over religious dogma.
+Instead, he argues that these institutions are the accidental byproduct of specific policies of the Catholic Church that dismantled Europe’s kin-based institutions.
+Without clan backing, the Church left nuclear families isolated and vulnerable, forcing them to innovate to survive and, ultimately, create the modern world.